Graduate Courses in Biomedical Engineering

 BIM 288: Living Matter: Physical Biology of the Cell

 Introduction to the origin, maintenance, and regulation of the dynamic architecture of the cell, including cellular modes of organization, dynamics and energy dissipation, molecular transport, motility, regulation, and adaptability.
-Offered in alternate years.
 Same course as EMS 288 and BPH 288.

 • Units: 3